 Our customized curricula provides locals with the tools they need to present the highest quality training to workers throughout the IATSE.

-If your local is interested in using TTF branded curriculum, please have a local officer submit a completed application, and we will contact your local and the trainers you identified to discuss curriculum use.
+If your local is interested in using TTF branded curriculum, please have a local officer email a completed application, and we will contact your local and the trainers you identified to discuss curriculum use.
+The officer completing and submitting the Curriculum Application must be an officer other than the individual listed as a trainer on the application.

 We encourage all locals using TTF curriculum to send their trainers to the Train the Trainer workshop.
 More information →